-Announcements (for the past six years) and financial results (for the past 13 years) are available on the Company's website.
+Announcements and financial results (both current and historic) are available on the Company's website.
 Shareholders also have the option to receive certain electronic communications from the Company and may contact the Company through a dedicated email address.
 Shareholders can also subscribe on the Company's website to automatically receive the following Company information by email:

 - ASX Announcements;

-- Weekly Summary Alert;
+- · Weekly Summary Alert;

 - Presentations & Recent Webcasts Alert; and

 - Annual & Interim Reports Alert.